mbeckdev/yeller/README.md

 ## Why

-To practice React and Typescript and more coding things
+To practice React and Typescript and more coding things.